-Wheelchair Assistance in Airports: A Complete 2025 Guide
+Wheelchair Assistance in Airports: A Complete 2026 Guide

 - 5 min read

 Airports can be tricky to navigate for anyone.
-For passengers who use wheelchairs or live with reduced mobility they present a unique set of physical and logistical challenges.
+For passengers who use wheelchairs or live with reduced mobility, they present a unique set of physical and logistical challenges.

 Fortunately, airports and airlines are legally required to provide accessible support services to help you complete your journey.
-This comprehensive guide walks you through everything you need to know about wheelchair assistance in airports, including how to request it, what to expect and your rights under ADA and other laws.
+This comprehensive guide walks you through everything you need to know about wheelchair assistance in airports, including how to request it, what to expect, and your rights under ADA and other laws.

 What is Wheelchair Assistance at Airports?